Conditional Distribution Learning for Graph Classification: Related Work

-Recent studies have proposed semisupervised graph classification \cite{Ju2024SSGC, Yue2022SSGC}.
-These methods typically leverage a small number of graphs and massive numbers of available unlabeled graphs to explore the semantic information of graph-structured data.
+Recent studies have been proposed to investigate semisupervised graph classification \cite{Ju2024SSGC, Yue2022SSGC, Zeng2021CSSL, Chen2019GNN}.
+These methods typically leverage a small number of labeled graphs and massive numbers of available unlabeled graphs to explore the semantic information of graph-structured data.
 Most existing GCL-based methods for graph classification tasks inherently employ contrastive learning of both positive and negative pairs \cite{Wang2024GCMAE, Yue2022SSGC}.
 This inevitably leads to a conflict between the message-passing mechanism of GNNs and the contrastive learning of negative pairs via intraviews.
-Additionally, data argumentation may disrupt the intrinsic semantic information contained in the graph-structured data, which makes enhancing the generalizability and robustness of the graph classification models challenging.
+Additionally, data augmentation often disrupt the intrinsic semantic information contained in the graph-structured data \cite{Yue2022SSGC}, which makes enhancing the generalizability and robustness of the graph classification models challenging.